Azure/Industrial-IoT/docs/opc-publisher/messageformats.md

 ```

 IMPORTANT: Depending on the number of nodes in a subscription, a Metadata messages can be very large.
 Indeed, it can potentially be too large and not fit into IoT Hub Messages which are limited to 256 kB.
 In this case they are created but never sent.
-You can choose to use `--me=JsonGzip` to compress messages using Gzip compression, or use `--me=Uadp` which supports network message chuncking.
+You can choose to use `--me=JsonGzip` to compress messages using Gzip compression, or use `--me=Uadp` which supports network message chunking.
 If neither help or are an option it is recommended to create smaller subscriptions (by adding less nodes to an endpoint) or disable dataset metadata message sending using `--dm=False`.

 ### Event messages